Granulomatosis with polyangiitis M31.3

 Autoimmune mechanisms: Evidence of autoimmune disease by detection of antibodies against cytoplasmic structures in neutrophil granulocytes and monocytes(ANCAs) has been described.

-Genetics: Association with HLA-B8 and HLA-DR2 indicates the importance of genetic factors.
+Genetics: The association with HLA-B8 and HLA-DR2 indicates the importance of genetic factors.

-Environmental factors (silicosis): This group of individuals has been found to have a more than 24-fold risk of systemic scleroderma and ANCA+ vasculitides) (Makol A et al. 2011).
+Environmental factors (silicosis): A more than 24-fold risk of systemic scleroderma and ANCA+ vasculitis was found in this group of people) (Makol A et al. 2011).

-Pathogenesis: It is discussed that there is activation of endothelial cells and granulocytes by cytokines (interleukin-1, tumor necrosis factor alpha) in the setting of an infection, resulting in increased adhesion of inflammatory cells to vessel wall endothelia.
-Tissue toxic mediators (proteases, reactive oxygen species) synthesized and released by granulocytes and monocytes then lead to necrotizing changes in the vessels.
+Pathogenesis: It is discussed that cytokines (interleukin-1, tumor necrosis factor alpha) activate endothelial cells and granulocytes in the context of an infection, resulting in increased adhesion of inflammatory cells to vascular wall endothelia.
+Tissue-toxic mediators (proteases, reactive oxygen species) synthesized and released by granulocytes and monocytes then lead to necrotizing changes in the vessels.

-The role of ANCAs in the granulocyte activation process is not fully understood, but there is evidence that the antibodies may increase the formation of oxygen radicals.
-A molecular mimicry between the ANCA target antigens and certain adhesion proteins of granulocytes is discussed.
-Adhesion proteins of bacteria.
+The role of ANCAs in the activation process of granulocytes is not yet fully understood, but there are indications that the antibodies lead to the release of reactive oxygen radicals and proteases, which could result in necrotizing vasculitis.
+The vasculitis is accompanied by the formation of granulomas.
+A molecular mimicry between the ANCA target antigens and certain adhesion proteins of vasculitis is being discussed. adhesion proteins of bacteria.

 Manifestation